syncfusion-content/windowsforms-docs/WindowsForms/DocIo/Working-with-Word-Documents.md

 {% endhighlight %}

-> _Note: Essential DocIO does not support encryption and decryption techniques of Microsoft Word 2013 format documents in Silverlight platform_.
+> Note: Essential DocIO does not support encryption and decryption techniques of Microsoft Word 2013 format documents in Silverlight platform.